 A small tree, to about 10 m tall.
 Bark brownish-grey, developing narrow vertical ridges in maturity.
 Twigs slender (1–2 mm thick), green or red, shining and glabrous, or with sparse white stellate hairs on weaker shoots.
 Buds 5–7 mm long, usually with two scales visible, red and shining.
 Leaves 4-9 × 3-7 cm, triangular ovate and widest around the base which is obliquely truncate or even slightly cuneate rather than cordate; marginal teeth small and regular with apiculate tips 0.3–1 mm long; upper surface green and smooth, lower surface pale green, not glaucous, with tufts of brown hair under the vein axils.
 Floral bracts 5-11 × 1-2 cm, usually elliptical, with a slender stalk 0.5–2 cm long; both surfaces glabrous, pale green.
 Inflorescence drooping, with slender stalks branching 3 times at wide angles so that the small flowers (about 15 in number, 10–13 mm wide) are well-spaced.
 Staminodes present.
-Fruits small (6–8 × 4–6 mm), ellipsoidal, unribbed, covered in short dense hairs; wall fragile, 0.2–0.3 mm thick (Pigott 2012, Flora of China 2018).
+Fruits small (6–8 × 4–6 mm), ellipsoidal, unribbed, covered in short dense hairs; wall fragile, 0.2–0.3 mm thick (Pigott 2012, Tang et al. 2007).

 Distribution China Gansu, Hebei, Henan, Hubei, Hunan, Shaanxi, Sichuan, Yunnan

 USDA Hardiness Zone 7